binux/pyspider/docs/Command-Line.md

-  --max-burst FLOAT      max burst for each project --username TEXT        username of lock -ed projects --password TEXT        password of lock -ed projects --need-auth TEXT       need username and password --fetcher-cls TEXT     Fetcher class to be used.
+  --max-burst FLOAT      max burst for each project --username TEXT        username of lock -ed projects --password TEXT        password of lock -ed projects --need-auth            need username and password --fetcher-cls TEXT     Fetcher class to be used.
   --webui-instance TEXT  webui Flask Application instance to be used.
   --help                 Show this message and exit.